AhmedYahyaE/laravel-image-manipulation-api/README.md

 > For **ALL** your requests to the Image Manipulation API, you must add the following three Headers:
 >
->     a- 'Authorization' Header with the value of the Access Token you've obtained when you registered your account.
+>     a- 'Authorization' Header with the value of the Access Token you have obtained when you registered your account.
 >
 >     b- 'Accept' Header with the value of 'application/json'.
 >